Hawk-Center/hawk-backtester/src/README.md

    - Does **not** emit a warning or error when data is missing; consumers must inspect their data upstream if silent gaps are a concern.

 2. **Invalid Weights:**
-   - Enforces per-asset weight bounds of `[-1.0, 1.0]` and rejects null weight entries during validation.
+   - No longer enforces per-asset weight bounds (allows leveraged positions outside [-1.0, 1.0] range) and rejects null weight entries during validation.
    - Does **not** enforce a leverage cap on the aggregate portfolio (e.g., the sum of absolute weights may exceed 1.0 without triggering an error).

 3. **Zero Values:**